Loudness in mastering – part 2(Letto 177 volte)

 This level was designed exclusively for radio broadcasting.

-The headroom limited to only 12 dB explains its exclusive use for compressed audio material to be used only for transmission over the air (although it was later also used for the finalisation of the most demanding music genres, such as dance (especially electronic) and a certain type of pop-music
+The headroom limited to just 12 dB explains its exclusive use for compressed audio material intended solely for broadcast transmission (although it was subsequently also used for finalising more intense musical genres, such as dance music (especially electronic dance music) and a certain type of pop music).

 K-14